xianqugithub/xianqugithub.github.io/_posts/2023-10-09-shopify-localhost-markdown.md

     ```
     <script type="module" src="http://localhost:3000/src/index.jsx"></script>
     ```

-Note that for production build this needs be changed back so that the path can be resolved.
+    **Note** that for production build this needs be changed back so that the path can be resolved properly.

 ### Start Hacking